casey/just/README.md

 #### Using Python Virtual Environments

 Some tools, like [Python's venv](https://docs.python.org/3/library/venv.html), require loading environment variables in order to work, making them challenging to use with `just`.
-As a workaround, you can execute the virtual environments directly:
+As a workaround, you can execute the virtual environment binaries directly:

 ```make
 venv: